JGRennison/git-combine-merges/README.md

 * -o, --octopus-parent *commitN*
   use commitN as the new merge's Nth parent (starting from third),
   this option may be used more than once, the commit is not checked
+* -m, --message-commit *commitM*
+  set the new merge's commit message to commitM's message,
+  the message is not modified to add conflict lines.
 * -f, --force
   perform fewer checks, see -s/--second-parent
 * -n, --dry-run